lowRISC/opentitan/hw/ip/otbn/doc/dv/index.md

 As for `BN.MULQACC` plus the following:

-- See bits being cleared in the destination register as part of shifting out the result (makes sure that we're masking things properly when assembling the new value)
 - Cross the generic flag updates with `wrd_hwsel`, since the flag changes are different in the two modes.

 #### BN.SUB